excaliburjs/Excalibur/docs/source/installation.rst

 .. code-block::

-    npm install excalibur -S
+    npm install excalibur

-This will create a folder structure like:
+This will add excalibur to your package.json as a project dependency and will create a folder structure like:

 .. code-block::